 Stroll around Biltmore Village with family and friends and catch the spirit of

-A Christmas Carol.
-Listen to carolers singing traditional Christmas songs and take some time out to shop for unique gifts for family, friends and business associates.
+.
+Listen to carolers signing traditional Christmas songs and take some time out to shop for unique gifts for family, friends and business associates.
 Afterwards, stop into a Biltmore Village restaurant, like the Corner Kitchen, Rezaz or Fig Bistro for a meal and something hot to drink.